 In 2021, Zendrive found that drivers involved in a collision spend an average of 91 seconds using their phone prior to the crash, which is 2.64X more seconds more time spent on the phone than drivers who aren’t involved in a collision.

 Furthermore, a February 2022 NHTSA report revealed an increase in roadway fatalities by 12% in the first 9 months of 2021.
+Preliminary 2021 NHTSA data indicates that 46,020 people died in motor vehicle accidents.
 As Nationwide reports, “Despite a decrease in miles driven, accidents are likely to be more severe - even fatal - from reckless driving behaviors.”

 Of course, that includes phone use.
 Nationwide’s survey revealed that: